wout/rosetta/README.md

 your locale keys - during development rather than after you've deployed your app.

-The parser will even compare all locale keys of additional (localized) languages to those of your primary language.
+The parser also compares all locale keys of additional (localized) languages to those of your primary language.
 Any missing or additional keys will be reported in development.
 So you'll no longer have to worry about deploying an app with missing translations.